The Best Foods To Eat Before A Test

 Diet is important when it comes to learning.
-Besides knowledge, you do need actual “brain food” to keep the mind sharp, attention span up, and be cognitively flexible.
-A sharp mind is most important when taking a test, so eating the right food beforehand is essential.
+Besides knowledge, you do need actual “brain food” to keep the mind sharp, improve your attention span, and be cognitively flexible.

 Let’s take a look at the best foods to eat before a test, so you know what to have for dinner and breakfast to get ready.